vukrosic/pretraining-llms-with-nvfp4/NVFP4_tutorial.md

     *   A **Block** is a small, fixed-size chunk of a tensor.
 In NVFP4, a block is a group of just 16 contiguous numbers.
 So, the enormous weight and activation tensors above would be partitioned into thousands or millions of these tiny blocks for quantization.

     The two-level scaling works as follows:
     1.  **Coarse, Per-Tensor Scaling (FP32):** First, a single scaling factor is calculated for the *entire tensor* based on its absolute maximum value (max value(abs(tensor))).
-This factor performs a rough, global adjustment, bringing all the values in the tensor into a more manageable intermediate range.
+This factor, stored in high-precision **FP32**, performs a rough, global adjustment, bringing all the values in the tensor into a more manageable intermediate range without the scale factor itself becoming a source of error.
+Using a high-precision format FP32 is crucial because an imprecise scale factor would inaccurately shrink every value in the tensor, adding error on top of the final quantization step.
     2.  **Fine-Grained, Per-Block Scaling (FP8):** After the first scaling is applied, the tensor is divided into thousands of small 16-element blocks.
 For *each* of these blocks, a second, more precise scaling factor is calculated.
-This local factor makes a fine-tuned adjustment, perfectly mapping the 16 values to the extremely limited range of FP4.
+This local factor, stored in **FP8**, makes a fine-tuned adjustment, perfectly mapping the 16 values to the extremely limited range of FP4.
+Using FP8 for the block-level scale provides enough precision for local adjustments while remaining efficient for the hardware to process.
 The FP4 format used here (E2M1) can only represent the values ±0, ±0.5, ±1, ±1.5, ±2, ±3, ±4, and ±6.

     This dual approach is powerful because it allows for highly localized adaptation.
 A large outlier in one part of the tensor will only affect the scaling of its tiny 16-element block, leaving the quantization of all other blocks completely unaffected.
 This preserves significantly more information compared to a single scaling factor.
 *   **Reduced Block Size for Better Dynamic Range:** NVFP4 uses a smaller micro-block size of 16 elements.
 This is crucial for **capturing the local dynamic range**.
 In simpler terms, if a block of numbers contains one large outlier, only the other 15 numbers in that small block are affected during scaling.
 In a larger block (e.g., 32 elements), that same outlier would force a less precise scaling for all 31 other numbers, potentially causing more information loss.
 The smaller block size isolates the impact of outliers.